 The instrumentals that these fans fell in love with during this stretch were all produced by either Taz Taylor or Rio Leyva, as Amiri and Internet Money have built an unbreakable bond.
 What’s astounding about this connection and cohesion, though, is that it allows for the IM hitmakers to lob a plethora of diverse beats up to Amiri for him to feast on.

 “All credit to the producers, for real.
 It’s just about input.
 It’s not like they’re producers like others who only make one type of genre or something like that.
 They really do everything.
 Versatility is never an issue when you got a producer that can do everything.”Rich Amiri to OGM

-Looking ahead to Evolution, Amiri made it clear that he wanted to change very little about this process.
-Staying in rhythm with Internet Money and keeping most of the music containing solely his vocals, he explained that the album will have very little, if any, features and tons of instrumentation from IM’s Leyva.
+With Evolution, Amiri made it clear that he wanted to change very little about this process.
+Staying in rhythm with Internet Money and keeping most of the music containing solely his vocals, he explained that the album will have one feature (Lil Tecca) and tons of instrumentation from IM’s Leyva.
 Throughout the record’s 12 tracks. it’s clear that Amiri took his time experimenting with a slew of different sonic elements.

 “Mostly a lot of it is produced by Rio, but I got a lot of different producers on there too,” he said.
 “The songs are really good so I don’t really feel like I gotta force a feature to make people listen to the project.
 I feel like it can stand out by itself even if I don’t put any features.”